jiegillet/yakusu/README.md

 # :Yakusu

-:Yakusu is a tool to help translating children books, printing the translations with a label maker and pasting the labels at the appropriate locations.
+:Yakusu is a tool to help translating books or other printed documents, printing the translations with a label maker and pasting the labels at the appropriate locations.

 The translating workflow is designed in 3 phases that can be done by different people: